-DeSclafani dominates, Posey hurt, Giants beat D-backs 5-2
+DeSclafani dominates, Posey leaves game, Giants win 5-2

 Ruf added another no-doubter, this one a two-run shot on a hanging breaking ball that put the Giants ahead 5-0 in the sixth.

 Diamondbacks left-hander Caleb Smith (2-5) took the loss, giving up five runs over six innings.
-He gave up five hits, one walk and struck out five.
+He allowed five hits, one walk and struck out five.
 It was a decent outing until his two-out mistake to Ruf in the sixth that ended up in the seats.

+“He was one at-bat away from his line score being totally different,” Arizona manager Torey Lovullo said.

-The Diamondbacks fell to 40 games below .500 at 23-63, which is the worst record in the big leagues.
-They’ve lost 50 of 58 games dating back to May 2.
+The Diamondbacks fell 40 games below .500 at 23-63, which is the worst record in the big leagues.
+They’ve lost 50 of 58 games dating to May 2.

 PAIN FOR POSEY